alexbfree/thesis/src/chapter-1.md

 I carried out all field research myself.
 Data analysis and paper writing were jointly executed by myself and Jack Holt.

-<a name="1.3.2.3">**Workshop Papers & Presentations**</a>
+<a name="1.3.2.3">**Workshop Papers, Presentations & Interviews**</a>

-During the PhD, I gave a number of additional presentations and published three workshop papers.
+During the PhD, I gave a number of presentations and interviews and published three workshop papers.
 These outputs included material from, or directly contributed to, this thesis and its arguments.

   - _[Designing for Human Autonomy: The next challenge that civic HCI must address](https://eprints.ncl.ac.uk/273832)_ [@bowyer2017] - a short talk I presented to my peers at Open Lab in January 2017 laying out the landscape of reduced agency and possible avenues for improving humans' relationships to their data that my PhD would explore;
   - _[Free Data Interfaces: Taking Human-Data Interaction to the Next Level](https://eprints.ncl.ac.uk/273825)_ [@bowyer2018freedata] - a CHI 2018 workshop paper formalising my pre-PhD design thinking and outlining a vision for unconstrained and useful data interaction interfaces;
   - _[A Grand Vision for Post-Capitalist HCI: Digital Life Assistants](https://eprints.ncl.ac.uk/273826)_ [@bowyer2018grandvision] - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today;
+  - _[Personal Data Innovation: Sharing Power to Build Trust](https://blog.digi.me/2019/11/14/mydata-blog-personal-data-innovation-sharing-power-to-build-trust/)_ - A guest interview on PDS company digi.me's blog in November 2019;
   - _[Personal Data Use: A Human-centric Perspective](https://eprints.ncl.ac.uk/273834)_ [@bowyer2020lecture] - a lecture about my research that I was invited to give to undergraduate students at both Northumbria University and Newcastle University in early 2020, just prior to the pandemic;
   - _[My Thesis in 3 Minutes: Understanding and Designing Human Data Relations](https://www.youtube.com/watch?v=YFHXc_TfM5c)_ [@bowyer20213MT] - my entry into Newcastle University's 3-minute thesis competition in April 2021, for which I was co-winner of the people's choice prize;
-  - _[Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration](https://eprints.ncl.ac.uk/274297)_ [@bowyer2021twopurposes] - a workshop paper I presented at CHI 2021, introducing my model of the two motivating factors for interacting with personal data.
+  - _[Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration](https://eprints.ncl.ac.uk/274297)_ [@bowyer2021twopurposes] - a workshop paper I presented at CHI 2021, introducing my model of the two motivating factors for interacting with personal data;

-<a name="1.3.2.4">**Publications from Peripheral Work**</a>
+  - _[Conversation with Alex Bowyer: Understanding and Improving Human Data Relations](https://podcasts.apple.com/gb/podcast/conversation-with-alex-bowyer-understanding-and/id1581554015?i=1000595165881)_ - a podcast interview in January 2023 with the Data-centric Design Lab at Delft University of Technology about the Case Study Two GDPR paper and my PhD research in general; and
+  - _[The Power of Personal Data: How Companies Exploit Your Data to Shape Your World]()_ and _[The Power of Personal Data: Taking Back Control of our Data and Challenging Powerful Corporations]()_ - a two-part series of layperson-friendly talk about my research I gave at my local co-working space in September 2022 and January 2023.

+<a name="1.3.2.4">**Secondary Publications**</a>

-During the same timeframe as this PhD, I have also contributed to a number of publications through peripheral work [[7.2](#7.2)]:
+During the same timeframe as this PhD and as resulting from the practical design and innovation work undertaken through the external projects [[Section IV](#section-iv)], I contributed to a number of publications [[7.2OLD](#7.2OLD)]:

 - As a researcher and developer on the SILVER project [[3.4.1OLD](#3.4.1.1OLD)], my work contributed towards an internal report to CHC as well as the [overall impact report](https://web.archive.org/web/20211225192408/https://www.chc-impact-report.co.uk/) [@ConnectedHealthCities2021impact,129-130].
 - Also for SILVER, I published [demonstration videos](https://eprints.ncl.ac.uk/273839) [@bowyer2019silvervideo] of a health data interface prototype developed by myself and Stuart Wheater.
-- I was co-author on research published [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in Interacting with Computers](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
+- I was co-author on research relating to healthy eating interface design.
+This was published [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in the Interacting with Computers journal](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
 - As a research intern at BBC R&D [[ARI7.1OLD](#ari-bbc-OLD)], I published an internal design research report [@bowyer2020bbcreport] into personal data store design, and wrote and presented a 'stimulus presentation' on personal data design innovation for members the project team, to launch an internal hack week.
 - At Hestia.ai, I was a lead author on [a research report auditing the data economy](https://doi.org/10.5281/zenodo.6554177) [@bowyer2022hestia], and co-author on [a research report on power mechanisms in the data economy](https://doi.org/10.5281/zenodo.6554155) [@pidoux2022].